- Computers & Software»

 Then with the help of remote administration Trojan (RAT) application, your computer can be manipulated without you ever suspecting.
 Your storage media, web activities, microphone and webcam can then be turned into 'slaves'.

 In what is known as camfecting, a Trojan execution file will come as a tool designed to help you solve a problem on your computer.
 Then it will install client hack tools and shell command capabilities and amongst many trickeries will monitor hardware and computer keystrokes.

 A Trojan will manifest as:

 - friendly mail or pdf file

-Your inadvertent installation of Trojan files in your computer, will give direct access to the remote hacker, who upon firing up remote administration tools like Metasploit, will monitor and tweak hardware and software in your computer.
+The inadvertent installation of Trojan files in your computer will give direct access to the remote hacker, who upon firing up remote administration tools will monitor and tweak hardware and software on your computer.

 Below are some examples of remote administration exploit tools: